Review by CoMod Carrera 124 of Carrera the Evo De Tomaso Pantera Gr. 5

 Track width (rear axle): 62.5 mm

-The De Tomaso Pantera is available exclusively in the analog range, initially in two color variants.
-Both are technically identical, feature front and rear lighting, and can be upgraded with digital technology.
+The De Tomaso Pantera is available exclusively in the analog lineup, initially in two color variants.
+Both are technically identical, feature front and rear lights, and can be retrofitted with digital components.

-The Pantera is a well-known sports car from the Italian luxury manufacturer De Tomaso.
-The road version was produced in several series over a period of 20 years, from 1971 to 1993.
-Estimates of the production run vary between 7,000 and 8,500 units built.
-It's fair to say that the car was De Tomaso's most successful model.
-Like other Italian small-series sports car manufacturers, De Tomaso also relied on a proven American-made V8 for the engine.
+The Pantera is a well-known sports car from the prestigious Italian manufacturer De Tomaso; the road-going version was produced in several series over a period of more than 20 years, from 1971 to 1993.
+Estimates of the total number of units produced range from 7,000 to 8,500.
+So it’s fair to say that the car was De Tomaso’s most successful model.
+As with other Italian small-series sports car manufacturers, De Tomaso relied on a proven American-made V8 engine.

-Due to the limited number of photos of the original car, it's difficult for me to evaluate the visual implementation of the body.
-In my subjective opinion, the front spoiler sits relatively high, but it seems true to the original.
-The wings are within reason, and the extremely wide and flat, wedge-shaped body still creates a spectacular appearance.
-The driver's seat is flat and unfussy – perfectly adequate for a slot car.
-The gearshift lever, however, would have been better left out, as its position seems ergonomically questionable.
-The lettering is impeccable on both cars; the yellow, ochre, and brown color scheme sets attractive accents on the starting grid, and the black, red, and blue color variant is also clearly visible on the track.
-The latter is clearly a fantasy design, although it does bear certain similarities to the Group 4 racing versions.
+Due to the limited number of photos of the real-life vehicle, it’s difficult for me to assess the visual design of the body.
+In my subjective opinion, the front spoiler sits relatively high, though this appears to be true to the original.
+The wing design is restrained, yet the extremely wide and flat wedge-shaped body still creates a spectacular look.
+The driver’s seat is flat and free of frills—more than sufficient for a slot car.
+However, the gearshift lever would have been better left out, as its position seems ergonomically questionable.
+The printing on both cars is flawless; the yellow-ochre-brown color scheme adds attractive accents to the starting grid, and the black-red-blue color variant is also highly visible on the track.
+The latter is quite obviously a fantasy design, though certain similarities to the Group 4 racing versions are noticeable.

 Technology:

-Just like the body, the chassis is impressive due to its sheer width.
-Apart from that, it contains all the familiar elements and can be upgraded with digital technology.
-Installing the digital decoder is straightforward, and there's plenty of space to safely stow the cables and connectors.
-The guide vane return spring is worth mentioning: while the DTM cars were already equipped with significantly softer and therefore smoother versions, the Pantera uses the older, harder version.
+Just like the body, the chassis also impresses with its sheer width.
+Aside from that, it includes all the familiar components and is compatible with digital upgrades.
+Installing the digital decoder is straightforward; there is ample space to securely route the cables and connectors.
+Worth mentioning is the rear suspension spring: while the DTM cars were equipped with significantly softer and thus smoother-running versions, the Pantera uses the older, stiffer version again.
 Coincidence, oversight, or intentional?
-I don't know, but I hope that all cars will be equipped with the softer version in the future.
-The wheels, roughly in size, are those of the Porsche 935 Moby Dick, so they fall into the "road roller" category.
-The tire grip didn't initially convince me, especially because the tires don't fully contact the car's surface in their original condition.
-Sanding the tires brought a significant improvement.
+I don’t know, but I hope that in the future all cars will be equipped with the softer version.
+The wheels, roughly the same size as those on the Porsche 935 Moby Dick, fall into the “road roller” category.
+At first, the tire grip didn’t convince me, mainly because the tires don’t make full contact with the road surface in their stock configuration.
+Grinding the tires down resulted in a significant improvement here.

-I conducted the test drive with my standard setup: rear magnet out, center magnet set to the highest possible ground clearance.
-As expected, the De Tomaso offers very stable roadholding without any risk of tipping over, which is also helped by its relatively high weight.
-In tight corners, the handling is a bit hectic for my taste; the new DTM cars are noticeably more smooth and agile.
-Due to the car's enormous width, shoulders are highly recommended, and I imagine driving on the narrow soft-plastic tracks of competitors will be quite a challenge.
-All in all, the handling of the De Tomaso Pantera is comparable to the Porsche GT3 RSR, even though these cars don't really match visually.
+I conducted the test drive using my standard setup: rear magnet removed, center magnet set to maximum ground clearance.
+As expected, the De Tomaso offers very solid road holding with no risk of tipping, thanks in part to its relatively high weight.
+In tight corners, the handling is a bit too hectic for my taste; the new DTM cars handle noticeably more harmoniously and nimbly in those situations.
+Due to the car’s enormous width, curbs are highly recommended, and I can definitely imagine driving on the narrow soft-plastic tracks of the competitors being quite a challenge.
+All in all, the handling of the De Tomaso Pantera is comparable to that of the Porsche GT3 RSR, even though these cars don’t really look alike.

 Conclusion:

-Following the Steinmetz Jumbo and the Chevrolet Dekon Monza, the De Tomaso Pantera is the third exotic car in the 1:32 scale fleet.
-Its performance matches its looks, and hobbyists and tuners will also find a good starting point.
-For 2009, I'd like to see more color variants, perhaps in the Alitalia or Martini design.
-I wouldn't be averse to body shells either.
-And since the car offers a lot of usable surface area for customization, it would also be well suited for the 2010 Club Model.
+Following the Steinmetz Jumbo and the Chevrolet Dekon Monza, the De Tomaso Pantera is the third exotic car in the 1:32 fleet.
+The driving performance matches the looks, and hobbyists and tuners will also find a good starting point here.
+For 2009, I’d like to see more color variants, perhaps in Alitalia or Martini liveries.
+I wouldn’t be opposed to bare bodies either.
+And since the car offers a lot of usable surface area for customization, it would also be well-suited for the 2010 Club Model.